falcosecurity/falco-website/content/en/blog/falco-0-36-0/index.md

 - The optional rate-limiter mechanism, since it seems to be no longer used and it also can discard events including potentially critical alerts
 - The `--userspace` option, since the corresponding feature and the associated projects in the Falco organization have not been maintained for years
-- The `stats` command args option.
-This is being replaced by the `metrics` configuration.
 - The `falco-driver-loader` bash script.
 The driver loading functionality is going to be implemented in `falcoctl` to improve Falco's driver loading capabilities and make it easier to maintain and contribute to.

 ## Try it out